 Congregational Vitality Assessment

-The Congregational Vitality Assessment (CVA) is a ground-breaking free research-based, online diagnostic tool designed to provide a congregation with an assessment of its Vitality (how healthy it is) and its Sustainability (whether it has the people, financial, and contextual resources necessary to survive).
+The Congregational Vitality Assessment (CVA) is a ground-breaking research-based, online diagnostic tool designed to provide a congregation with an assessment of its Vitality (how healthy it is) and its Sustainability (whether it has the people, financial, and contextual resources necessary to survive).
 The CVA ground-breaking

-Also available on a ssubscription basis it the CVA Judicatory Platform, a customized dashboard through which a judicatory can directly administer the CVA to each of its congregations, receive anonymized results (including supplemental, non-scored questions), and monitor their results over time.
+Also available on a subscription basis it the CVA Judicatory Platform, a customized dashboard through which a judicatory can directly administer the CVA to each of its congregations, receive anonymized results (including supplemental, non-scored questions), and monitor their results over time.

 Frequently Asked Questions (FAQs) about the Congregational Vitality Assessment (CVA)